morrys/react-relay-offline/docs/ReactRelayOffline-Introduction.md

 - Add "cached" property in render function
 - Add "ttl" property in order to change default ttl in store
-- changed dataFrom property in fetchPolicy
-- Add store-or-network, with this property the query is not executed on the network if it finds valid results in the cache
-- Add store-only in fetchPolicy, with this property the query finds results in the cache
+- `fetchPolicy` determine whether it should use data cached in the Relay store and whether to send a network request.
+The options are:
+  - `store-or-network` (default): Reuse data cached in the store; if the whole query is cached, skip the network request
+  - `store-and-network`: Reuse data cached in the store; always send a network request.
+  - `network-only`: Don't reuse data cached in the store; always send a network request.
+(This is the default behavior of Relay's existing `QueryRenderer`.)
+  - `store-only`: Reuse data cached in the store; never send a network request.

 ```ts
 import { QueryRenderer } from 'react-relay-offline';